warren/perdicis-notes/content/Movies to watch.md

 - [ ] Visage village / faces places - rec by Qintian [[2024-01-14]]
 - [ ] 20 days in Mariupol - 2024 Oscar winning documentary
 - [ ] Megapolis - Francis Ford Coppola (director and co-writer on the Godfather) released this $120M, self-funded film that isn't even being shown in the USA (as of [[2024-05-21]] due to a real human presenter needing to interact with the on-screen actors at every showing.
 Sounds semi-pretentious and at the very least, interesting.
+- [ ] Didi - rec by Christie among other ppl

 ### Trash movies to watch while multitasking